gilch/hissp/docs/faq.rst

 although the compiler does do some minimal preprocessing for the qualifiers, it pretty much injects the string contents verbatim.
 This is usually used for identifiers, but could be anything.
-Hissp macros and Lissp reader macros can return any type of object, including strings.
+Hissp compile-time macros and Lissp parse-time macros can return any type of object, including strings.

 However, the main use of Hissp is metaprogramming with syntactically-aware macros.